SofiaAndrade00/MicroGridsPy_Doc/docs/source/analyzing.rst

 Analyzing and Visualizing a Model
 #################################

-The results of a hypatia model
+The results of a MicroGridsPy model
 ---------------------------------
 When a model is solved, the results will be postprocessed and uploaded to the interface in the format of a *nested Python dictionary*.
 The results dictionary classifies the outputs of the model in the following hierarchy: